akmunk/akmunk/content/posts/2021_CulinaryDiscourseFacebook.md

 >>}
 >> ```

-This book chapter was published in ***Research Methods in Digital Food Studies*** edited by Jonathan Leer and Stinne Gunder Strøm Krogager and shows how to map discursive patterns in online food talk.
+This text book chapter is published in ***Research Methods in Digital Food Studies*** edited by Jonathan Leer and Stinne Gunder Strøm Krogager and shows how to map discursive patterns in online food talk.

-It is both a
+It can be read as a

 > [!quote] p.201
 > In a dataset of 102M posts collected from 242K food-related Facebook pages worldwide, I track mentions of almost 700 chefs.
 I construct a ‘co-chef’ network (a network of chefs connected to each other if they are mentioned by the same pages) which I subject to a visual network analysis.
 I provide the network file so that you can follow my steps but it is of course also possible to take a different direction on your own (for example based on a smaller dataset, differently curated, or from a different medium).
 I also provide a series of intermediary visualizations annotated with my field notes which will hopefully make my thought process clearer.

+> [!quote] p.217
+>
+> The strength of visual network analysis is that it does not presume any prior categories, except for the kind of relationality we choose to include as edges between the nodes. (...)This is a fundamentally explorative process that is useful for setting a direction for further qualitative work.
+It is not a way to confirm or refute a hypothesis with some degree of probability.
+We are using quantitative techniques to do qualitative ground work on volumes of messy data that would otherwise be impossible to handle.

 ![[2021_CulinaryDiscourceFacebook_1.png]]